ryanbuckner/life360-plugin/README.md

 This Indigo Plugin provides a way to connect Indigo to your Life360.com family tracking information.
 This plugin is only supported for [Indigo Domotics Software ](http://www.indigodomo.com)

 ### Updated for CloudFlare
-This plugin has been updated to use the CloudFlare authentication from pnbruckner/ha-life360
+This plugin has been updated to use the CloudFlare authentication from pnbruckner/ha-life360.
+It is not yet working

 ### What is Life360?